ahalbert/ted/README.md

 `rewind|fastforward /regex/`

 Moves the head backwards/forward to the first line matching `regex`.
 Stops if it hits the beginning, or halts if it hits the end of file.

+#### if/else

+`if BoolExpr Action [else Action]`

+Executes `action` only if the condtion in BoolExpr is true.
+An optional else clause is also possible.

+### Special States

+Special pre-defined states exist as well.

+`BEGIN`: Actions in this state are run once before consuming any input.
+Transitioning will stop executing the action.

+`END`: Actions in this state are run after all input is consumed.
+Cannot transition in this state.

+`ALL`: Actions that are run after every state, even if state transitioned during that cycle.
+Does not apply to `BEGIN` and `END`

 ### Predefined Variables